dosbox-staging/dosbox-staging/website/docs/about/index.md

   [VirtualBox](https://www.virtualbox.org/) and the
   [DOSBox-X](https://www.dosbox-x.com/) and
   [DOSBox Pure](https://github.com/schellingb/dosbox-pure) forks.
-  This may change if the DOSBox Staging community wants it.

 - **Pursue hardware accuracy above all else.** If you’re after a more faithful emulation of an entire PC, look into